YiLimath/YiLimath.github.io/_posts/2024-09-10-blog-post-1-Birational-Moishezon.md

 ---
-### Note-1: Basic properties of Moishezon varieties
+### Note-1: Basic properties of the Moishezon varieties
 ---

 In this note, we try to prove some elementary properties about Moishezon varieties.
 A Moishezon variety is defined to be a complex analytic variety that is bimeromorphic to a projective variety.
 It has several equivalent characterization: (1) Moishezon variety is complex analytic variety that has algebraic dimension equal to the geometric dimension (intuitively this means that Moishezon variety has plenty of subvarieties), (2) Moishezon variety is complex analytic variety that equipped with a big line bundle (big line bundle can be viewed as a birational counter part of ample line bundle).